NCEAS/eml/docs/eml-semantic-annotations-primer.md

 [att.4]                 [contains measurements of type]    [plant cover percentage]

 ```
-The graph examples above make 'true' statements; they are logically consistent:
+The graph examples above make 'true' statements that are logically consistent:

 - att.4 contains measurements of the type plant cover percentage
 - adam.shepherd is a person